 When remodeling a washroom, sometimes simply relocating the placement of the shower can completely change the space.
-In the design of this stunning bathroom, Emily of style and design blog, Emily Henderson, shares her process of rearranging the layout of her master en suite, particularly her cramped shower.
-The small by mighty change allowed her to build a larger bathing area complete with niches and gold fixtures.
+In the design of this stunning bathroom, Emily of style and design blog Emily Henderson shares her process of rearranging the layout of her master en suite, particularly her cramped shower.
+The small but mighty change allowed her to build a larger bathing area, complete with niches and gold fixtures.

 Find inspiration for a modern-style bathroom design by pouring over these gorgeous examples.